hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-eureka-partition-groups/README.md

 To allow us to run multiple IMDG servers on the same cluster we have to avoid port clashes.
-Fixed ports, as we would normally prefer won't work for mutiple JVMs on the same hardware.
+Fixed ports, as we would normally prefer won't work for multiple JVMs on the same hardware.
 Random ports, where we let Spring pick any port it can find would do, but it's trickier for testing.
 So what we do is systematically look for unused ports in a sequence.